-Cypress Development's flagship 1,520 acre Clayton Valley Lithium Project, totaling 76 placer/lode claims, is located in the heart of the Clayton Valley lithium exploration area of Esmeralda County, State of Nevada, USA.
+Cypress Development's flagship 1,520 acre Glory Lithium Project, totaling 76 placer/lode claims, is located in the heart of the Clayton Valley lithium exploration area of Esmeralda County, State of Nevada, USA.

-Cypress' Clayton Valley Lithium Project is located on the south flank of "Angel Island" and immediately southeast of the Albemarle (NYSE: ALB) Silver Peak Lithium Mine.
-Cypress' claims share their western boundary with claims controlled by Pure Energy Minerals (TSX-V: PE) who have identified an inferred lithium brine resource at their Northern Resource Area (see Pure Energy's news release July 28, 2015) located to the immediate west of Cypress' property boundary.
+Cypress' Glory Lithium Project is located on the south flank of "Angel Island" and immediately southeast of the Albemarle (NYSE: ALB) Silver Peak Lithium Mine.
+Cypress' Glory Claims share their western boundary with claims controlled by Pure Energy Minerals (TSX-V: PE) who have identified an inferred lithium brine resource at their Northern Resource Area (see Pure Energy's news release July 28, 2015) located to the immediate west of Cypress' property boundary.
 The lithium brines being produced for almost 50 years at the Silver Peak Mine have come from the flanks of Angel and Goat Islands.

-Cypress' highly prospective "Glory" and "Angel" claims are located within a 0.5 mile (<1000m) southeast of current and past producing lithium brine wells belonging to the Albemarle Silver Peak Mine.
-Cypress' Clayton Valley Project is located in an active area of lithium mining and lithium exploration.
+Cypress' highly prospective Glory Claims are located within a 0.5 mile (<1000m) southeast of current and past producing lithium brine wells belonging to the Albemarle Silver Peak Mine.
+Cypress' Glory Clayton Valley Project is located in an active area of lithium mining and lithium exploration.
 Highways and electric power are in place and exploration resources needed are readily accessible.

 Cypress has reviewed the seismic data in the Pure Energy (TSX-V: PE) NI 43-101 Technical Report titled "Inferred Resource Estimate for Lithium, Clayton Valley South Project", dated July 17, 2015.
-The data appears to indicate favorable lithium brine exploration targets along the western and west central portions of Cypress' Clayton Valley property.
+The data appears to indicate favorable lithium brine exploration targets along the western and west central portions of Cypress' Glory Project.

-Other first order targets exist on Cypress' Clayton Valley property including the discovery of extensive surface outcropping of altered green lithium-rich claystones, that are not hectorite, found during 2016 exploration and the presence of stockwork veining at paleo hot spring vents.
-These outcropping claystone exposures likely represent uplifted portions of the stratigraphy within which the lithium brines of the basin are found and produced from.
+Other first order targets exist on Cypress' Glory Clayton Valley property including the discovery of extensive surface outcropping of altered green lithium-rich claystones found during 2016 exploration and the presence of stockwork veining at paleo hot spring vents.
+These outcropping non-hectorite claystone exposures likely represent uplifted portions of the stratigraphy within which the lithium brines of the basin are found and produced from.

 The Albemarle Silver Peak Mine is the only operating brine based lithium carbonate mine in North America.
 The Silver Peak Mine began operations in 1967 to mine lithium carbonate by low cost evaporation ponds and has produced lithium carbonate since then.
 The concentration in the production brines were reported in 2001 to average 160 ppm (160 mg/litre) lithium carbonate (Garrett Report, 2004).
 Concentrations in the brines in Clayton Valley have been relatively consistent in the 150-200 ppm (150-200 mg/litre) lithium carbonate in recent history.
 The brines from the north part of the Clayton Valley are sodium/chloride (Na/Cl) in composition and have concentrations in the range of 60-400 ppm (60-400 mg/litre) lithium carbonate.